Movie Count: 66

 Evangerion Shin Gekijōban: Jo (ヱヴァンゲリヲン新劇場版: 序) (lit.
 “Evangelion New Theatrical Edition: Prelude”)

 I saw Evangelion 1.0 in its limited North American theatrical release and was absolutely blown away.
-Not only was this anime graphically amazing, but I was struck by the sound most of all.
+Not only is this anime graphically amazing, but the sound is even more striking.
 The theatre rocked with explosions and you almost felt ill seeing and hearing the often quite bloody deaths of the “angels” attacking Tokyo-3.
 I had had no previous experience with the story of Neon Genesis Evangelion, so I was also struck by all of the characters and their personable qualities.
-The English dub was the best that I have ever seen in an anime and is easily interchangeable with watching it with subtitles, and probably actually better for native English speakers.
+Funimation’s English dub of Evangelion 1.0 is as good as they get and is easily interchangeable with watching it with subtitles, and probably actually better for native English speakers.
 Whether or not you have experienced Neon Genesis Evangelion before, this movie cannot be recommended enough.
 Evangelion veterans will find that their favourite series has been very lovingly touched-up and newcomers will be astounded at the quality of this remake of the first 6 episodes in the Neon Genesis Evangelion series.
 This movie can be watched in an even more touched-up version called “Evangelion: 1.11 You Are (Not) Alone” on Blu-ray (highly recommended) or DVD.
 Watch this right now!

 Evangelion: 2.0 You Can (Not) Advance (2009)